 - The inFlow device is inserted into the urethra and does not require maintenance or cleaning.
 After removal of the device, the Instructions for Use in section 7.B should be followed to insert a new device.
 The used device is disposed of by putting it in a plastic bag and into the garbage after it is removed. - The Activator should be wiped dry on its outside surfaces with a tissue after every use.
-Periodically, about once a week, the outside surfaces of the Activator should be wiped down with an alcohol wipe to discourage bacterial growth.

-- To maintain the Activator it is important to change the batteries every 30 days.
-See Section 11 for signs that the batteries are running low. - The Activator has a strong magnet.
+Periodically, about once a week, the outside surfaces of the Activator should be wiped down with an alcohol wipe to discourage bacterial growth. - To maintain the Activator it is important to Leave the Activator in its Base Station each night.
+See Section 11 for signs that the battery is running low. - The Activator has a strong magnet.
 Always keep the magnetic cover on when you're not using it.
 Otherwise, the Activator will attract metal items and could damage magnetic strips (such as those on credit cards).
-Always keep the uncovered Activator at least 11⁄2 feet from such items.
-Battery
+Keep the uncovered Activator at least 11⁄2 ft. from such items.

-11. Activator Battery Replacement
+11. Recharging the Activator